 - Beginning in Fall, families apply (or re-enroll) to CHA for the following school year.

-How FACTS Determines the Amount of Aid
+How does FACTS determine the amount of aid needed?

-- Taxable income (household income, business income adjusted for non-cash expenses, capital gains/losses, retirement distributions, etc)
+- Taxable income (household income, business income adjusted for non-cash expenses, capital gains/losses, retirement distributions, etc.)

 - Non-taxable income